 State-by-state (and territory) legality of abortion in Australia

 Australian Capital Territory: Abortion law in the Australian Capital Territory was for many years governed by case law and the criminal code of New South Wales.
-However, in 2002, it became the first jurisdiction in Australia to legalise abortion in full, when the Stanhope ALP government, with the assistance of Green and independent members, passed the Crimes (Abolition of Offence of Abortion) Act 2002, removing abortion from the criminal statute books altogether; or said plainly, abortion is allowed up to birth.
+However, in 2002, it became the first jurisdiction in Australia to legalise abortion in full (throughout entire pregnancy), when the Stanhope ALP government, with the assistance of Green and independent members, passed the Crimes (Abolition of Offence of Abortion) Act 2002, removing abortion from the criminal statute books altogether; or said plainly, abortion is allowed up to birth.